-The class standing of a student in a specific semester/term is determined by the number of credits the student has earned up until and excluding that semester/term.
-The following table summarizes the earned credits to class standing equivalencies:
+The class standing of a student in a specific semester/term is determined by the number of credit hours the student has earned up until and excluding that semester/term.
+The following table summarizes the earned credit hours to class standing equivalencies:

-Credits Earned Class Standing
+Credit Hours Earned Class Standing

-0-29 credits Freshman
+0-29 First-Year

-30-59 credits Sophomore
+30-59 Sophomore

-60-89 credits Junior
+60-89 Junior

-90 credits and above Senior
+90 and above Senior

-During the period of early registration, the credits of the courses in progress are considered when determining the class standing of a student who wishes to enroll in a course with a class standing restriction.
+During the period of early registration, the credit hours of the courses in progress are considered when determining the class standing of a student who wishes to enroll in a course with a class standing restriction.